ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 tag, unless there are specific agreements between the interested parties.

-Report generators **MUST** ensure not to flood report consumers with excessive reports, which would allow denial of service, see (#dos-attacks)
+Report generators **MUST** ensure not to flood report consumers with excessive reports, which would allow denial-of-service, see (#dos-attacks).

 # Other Failure Reports {#other-reports}